JestonBlu/magicmirror/pages/_pages/configuration.markdown

       MY_SECRET: "abc"
 ```

-You can also use an `.env` file (in the same directory as your `compose.yaml`) to define your secrets there, for more info on this see [the docker compose reference](https://docs.docker.com/compose/environment-variables/).
+You can also use the `.env` file (in the same directory as your `compose.yaml`) to define your secrets there, for more info on this see [the docker compose reference](https://docs.docker.com/compose/environment-variables/).

 > 👉 When the container starts, the `config.js` will be created using the `config.js.template`.
 An existing `config.js` will be overwritten and saved as `config.js-old`